 Indonesian is compulsory for all students from Foundation to Year 8.
 Students can continue their study of the language as an elective subject in Year 9 and 10.
 Students then have the option to continue Indonesian in Year 11 and 12 as a VCE study.
 The college is proud of the fact it has had a number of its students taken Indonesian as a Second Language through to Year 12.

-Time Allocation for Key Learning Areas
+Time Allocation for Key Learning Areas in 2021

-The Wedderburn College timetable is structureD as three 100 minutes blocks across a day with a 10 minute homeroom each morning.
+The Wedderburn College timetable is structured as three 100 minutes blocks across a day with a 10 minute homeroom each morning.
 Some of the 100 minute blocks are split into 50 min periods, for timetabling purposes.

 The College provides a comprehensive Curriculum program based on the Victorian Curriculum.
 Below sets out the designated time for each Key Learning Area.
 The number represents the total number of 50 minute periods across a week.